 - Leave shoes at the door: Take your shoes off as soon as you enter your home.
 Cleats and heels are deadly to hardwood floors since they can leave dents and deep scratches.
 Maybe put up a friendly reminder by the door so that anyone who enters will know to remove their shoes.

 - Doormats: To keep cleaning to a minimum, you also need to keep dirt to a minimum.
 Having a doormat is a convenient way to leave dirt and small stones outside.
-During winter and rainy days, rain and snow can also come inside via boots and shoes.
+Rain and snow can also come inside via boots and shoes during winter and rainy days.
 These can cause water damage if not removed.

 Cleaning the Right Way

-Hardwood floors are delicate, but not impossible to maintain.
-They add great value to a house, and it can be the investment of a lifetime.
-How you should clean your floors depends on whether they’re sealed or unsealed (without a protective layer).
+Hardwood floors are delicate but not impossible to maintain.
+They add significant value to a house, and they can be a lifetime investment.
+How you clean your floors depends on whether they’re sealed or unsealed (without a protective layer).

-Hopefully, our guide has helped you to know exactly how to clean hardwood floors.
-Just remember to be gentle when sweeping or vacuuming and keep water to a minimum.
+Hopefully, our guide has helped you know exactly how to clean hardwood floors.
+Remember to be gentle when sweeping or vacuuming and keep water to a minimum.
 Clean up spills as they happen, and your floors should be more than fine.